Texas A&M Dietetic Internship Admissions Requirements

 - As a participant in the computer matching process, it is expected that applicants who do not receive a computer match will not contact any program with open positions until the allowed D&D date.
 This will allow the programs time to confirm acceptance from their matched applicants and determine the process they will use to fill open positions.
 In addition, please do not ask your Didactic Program Director to inquire about or contact programs with open positions prior to the allowed date.

-Step 2: Graduate School Application Process
+If matched to the MCN Program: Graduate School Application Process

 Once matched into the TAMU Dietetic Internship Program, selected interns will be contacted to apply to TAMU Graduate program, specifically the MCN Program.
 The graduate application will be submitted via GraduateCAS.